wesleycamargo/azure-docs.pt-br/articles/automation/automation-onboard-solutions-from-automation-account.md

 ## <a name="log-in-to-azure"></a>Fazer logon no Azure

-Faça logon no Azure em https://portal.azure.com
+Fazer logon no Azure em https://portal.azure.com

 ## <a name="enable-solutions"></a>Habilitar soluções